alberttrann/Paper_Classifier/README.md

 *   **TF-IDF for the Meta-Learner:** The highest performing configurations were those where the Logistic Regression meta-learner was given TF-IDF features as additional context.
 This suggests that after seeing the probabilistic outputs of the base models, the meta-learner benefits from having access to the original keyword-based features to make a final, refined decision.
 *   **Logistic Regression as an Ideal Meta-Learner:** The simple, linear Logistic Regression outperformed the more complex Decision Tree as a meta-learner, highlighting that for a meta-task, a simpler model that can effectively weigh strong input features is often superior.

-### 4. Conclusion

-This project successfully navigated the journey from a simple modeling concept to a sophisticated, high-performance classification system.
-The iterative process of benchmarking, analyzing results, and refining the strategy was critical to its success.

-The key takeaway is that state-of-the-art results in complex classification tasks are rarely achieved by a single model or a single feature type.
-The highest accuracy of **89.8%** was achieved by a **stacking ensemble** that embraced heterogeneity: it combined the lexical prowess of **Multinomial Naive Bayes on TF-IDF features**, the semantic understanding of **k-Nearest Neighbors on SBERT embeddings**, and the diverse perspective of a **Decision Tree on TF-IDF features**.
-This rich set of base predictions was then intelligently synthesized by a **Logistic Regression meta-learner**, which itself benefited from TF-IDF features for final context.

-This demonstrates a powerful principle: the most effective solutions are often those that synergize the strengths of both traditional and modern techniques, allowing different models to contribute their unique expertise to a collective, superior decision.

 #### Recap

 ```
 --- Configuration ---
 Categories: ['astro-ph', 'cond-mat', 'cs', 'math', 'physics']
-Samples per Category: 1000
 DATASET_NAME = "UniverseTBD/arxiv-abstracts-large"
-SBERT Model: intfloat/multilingual-e5-base
 TFIDF_MAX_FEATURES = 10000
 KNN_N_NEIGHBORS = 5
-DT_MAX_DEPTH = 20
-RANDOM_STATE = 42
 Device: cuda
 -------------------------
 --- Single Benchmark Results Summary (Accuracy) ---